 Which One to Choose, Is Always A Tough Question

 Both are open-source; both have a common base with Kubernetes at the core of OpenShift; both are popular, and both aim to facilitate faster application development.
 Because of its unique features and reliance on Kubernetes, OpenShift does have an added advantage of easy installation.
 Kubernetes is experienced and well-proven; it does require a proper strategy for installation.
 Kubernetes is a standardized version and is available on an increased number of platforms than OpenShift.
-But, OpenShift has many inbuilt components that makes app containerization faster and effective.
+But, OpenShift has many inbuilt components that make app containerization faster and effective.
 On top of both, comes a crucial decision – choosing the IT service provider who has the experience, expertise, and infrastructure to help you with the entire application development lifecycle.
 That holds more crucial and hence should be thought of, very sincerely.